FAU-LAP/NOMAD-CAMELS/README.md

 Changes:
 - changed order of channels to be above variables in context menu
 - changed marker style to 'pixel' for 2D-plots
+- changed driver information window, you can now toggle it on and off with the button in the instrument management

 Fixes:
 - fixed error when changing the sweep channel in the ND sweep step

 ## 0.2.2
 Features: